 Carpal tunnel syndrome occurs when the median nerve is pressed or squeezed at the wrist.
-The thickening from the lining of enflamed tendons narrows the carpal tunnel and compresses the median nerve.
-This emits pain throughout your hand and arm, and causes numbness, weakness or pain in the hand and wrist.
+The thickening from the lining of inflamed tendons narrows the carpal tunnel and compresses the median nerve.
+This emits pain throughout your hand and arm and causes numbness, weakness, or pain in the hand and wrist.

 What are the Symptoms of Carpal Tunnel Syndrome?